 Bri Mar Trail

 Another option is to head south from the Inn for ten minutes, then east on Route 85 for a mile to the Bri Mar Trail.
 This three mile (round trip) hike brings you up Rattlesnake Mountain and offers some great scenic overlooks.
 So you’ll have great panoramic views of the colorful Maine fall foliage surrounding Crescent and Sebago Lakes, and the White Mountains.
 Most of the hiking is relatively tame.
 However there is one moderate exertion section of the trail that only lasts about ten minutes.
 Therefore I recommend hiking boots or good sneakers.
+Please note that this trail is no longer dog-friendly.

 Finally, head northeast about fifteen minutes to Mount Apatite in Auburn.
 Here you’ll find 7.6 miles of easy/moderate hiking among the old mining quarries.
 Folks still search for Apatite, Tourmaline, and Quartz specimens.